Th3Whit3Wolf/Almost-Finished-Neovim-Config/README.md

 - Take full advantage of builting tree-sitter
 - Take full advantage of lua based plugins
 - Remove need for just to be installed
-  - `plug.lua`, thanks to neopack can install plugins
+  - `plug.lua`, thanks to [packer.nvim](https://github.com/wbthomason/packer.nvim) can install plugins
-  - `settings`, can create directories and install python virtualenv and lsp
+  - `init.lua`, can create directories and install python virtualenv and lsp
   - Might create a `makefile` for update(or bake in that functionality)
 - All neovim settings set in lua
 - Put as much in lua as possible
 - Stay fast & keep lazy loading
 - More Custom plugins (in lua)
+  - Plugin that communicates via lsp that uses a programming languages:
-  - Async builder/compiler/transpiler, runner, tester
+    - builder/compiler/transpiler, runner, tester
-  - Async linter
+    - linter
-  - Async formatter
+    - formatter
   - Async (maybe incremental) tag generator
-  - ~~Maybe rework npack to be more easily used from neovim, with a plugin with an interface similiar to [vim-plug](https://github.com/junegunn/vim-plug) and [packer.nvim](https://github.com/wbthomason/packer.nvim)~~ [packer.nvim](https://github.com/wbthomason/packer.nvim) works great, creating a binary wouldn't provide much if any benefit

 <details>
   <summary>